heru-himawan-tl/fdaf/README.md

-FDAF (or F.D.A.F) is a free, open-source, MVC framework for flexibly creating Java web applications based JSF (JavaServer Face), and also mainly designed for flexibly creating enterprise application.
+FDAF (or F.D.A.F) is a free, open-source, MVC framework for flexibly creating Java web applications based JSF (JavaServer Face), and also mainly designed for flexibly creating enterprise application, implementing the standard Java EE.
 It favors both convention and configuration, makes implementation and configuration to be more simple, and even lets you write less of code.

 ## Builtin Ready-To-Use-Application-Source-Codes